-Through this NPRM, HHS/CDC proposes to update the Definitions for 42 CFR part 70, under section 70.1, to reflect modern terminology and plain language commonly used by private sector industry and public health partners, as well as clarify the intent of the provisions that follow.
-Specifically, we are proposing to update two existing definitions, add eight new definitions to clarify existing provisions, and update 70.6 to reflect the language of the most recent Executive Order concerning quarantinable communicable diseases.
+Through this DFR, HHS/CDC proposes to update the Definitions for 42 CFR part 70, under section 70.1, to reflect modern terminology and plain language commonly used by private sector industry and public health partners, as well as clarify the intent of the provisions that follow.
+Specifically, we are updating two existing definitions and adding eight new definitions to clarify existing provisions, as well as updating 70.6 to reflect the language of the most recent Executive Order concerning quarantinable communicable diseases.

-Section 70.1 (b) contains the definitions used in this NPRM.
-The NPRM proposes new or updated definitions to be consistent with modern quarantine concepts and current medical and public health principles and practice.
-Table 1 lists the current definitions found in the 42 CFR part 70 and the definitions proposed in this NPRM.
+Section 70.1(b) contains the definitions used in this DFR.
+The DFR proposes new or updated definitions to be consistent with modern quarantine concepts and current medical and public health principles and practice.
+Table 1 lists the current definitions found in 42 CFR part 70 and the definitions proposed in this DFR.

-TABLE 1-DEFINITIONS AND COR-RESPONDING CHANGES IN DEFINI-TIONS IN THE FINAL RULE
+TABLE 1-DEFINITIONS AND CORRESPONDING CHANGES IN DEFINITIONS IN THE FINAL RULE

-HONO IN THE PRIVIL PROCE

-Existing definitions in 42 CFR Part 70 Corresponding, new or updated definition in NPRM
+Existing definitions in 42 CFR part 70 Corresponding, new or updated definition in DFR Communicable diseases CDC.

-CDC.

-Communicable diseases.
 No Change.

-Communicable period.
 No Change.

-• Conditional release.

-Conveyance No Change.
+Conditional release.
+Conveyance No Change, Director.

-• Director.

 Incubation period No Change.

-Interstate traffic No Change.
+No Change.
 Isolation.

-Master or Operator.
+Possession Master or Operator.
+Updated.

-Possession Updated.

 Quarantine.

-Quarantinable commu-

-State nicable disease.

-Siale Updated.
-U.S. Territory.
+State Quarantinable communicable disease.
+Updated.
+U.S Territory.
 Vessel No Change.

-V 03301 ino onango.